HI, I’M CAROLINE…

 And that wasn’t all.
 The death of my grandfather when I was in college.
 Then my father, who died during the worst part of my life, in 2003.
 I was not told of his death until a week later.
 More stuffed down pain.
 Within four years of that, my grandmother died in 2007.
 This I found out about in a card during the same time.
 And even more stuffed down pain.

 I was raised by my father, grandfather and grandmother.

 The biggest loss of all was that of my children to something called Parental Alienation.
-I lived with that loss for almost 20 years.
-This caused me to push down the grief, anger and sadness more and more through my life.
+I have lived with that loss for almost 20 years.
+This caused me to push down the grief, anger and sadness more and more throughout my life.

 I felt all alone in the world except one beautiful friend who stood by me during that tumultuous time.